 After the service, as people took the pathway back towards the parking lot, I stopped by an old oak tree and lit up a smoke.
 I watched as Veronica’s mother passed.
 She didn’t recognize me, or at least that is how it appeared.
 Aunt Joyce walked behind her.
 She did recognize me and stepped off the path to meet me by the oak tree.

 “It’s nice to see you again, Joyce,” I said, blowing my cigarette smoke away from her, up into the blue sky.

 “How have you been?” she asked.

 Just then, Veronica’s husband, Jeremy, stopped beside Aunt Joyce and put his hand on her shoulder.
 “Aunt Joyce, it is good to see you again.”

 “How are you, dear?” she asked.
 “Holding up okay?”

 He gave a solemn nod.
 Then he looked up to me, exchanging another small nod of recognition.
-I was sure he still had no clue of my identity.
+I was sure he still had no clue about my identity.
 His attention turned back to Aunt Joyce.
 “I thought you should know,” he began.
-“When the ambulance found Veronica at the accident she was clutching on to that gold, heart shaped locket you gave her for her graduation present.
+“When the ambulance found Veronica at the accident, she was clutching on to that gold, heart-shaped locket you gave her for her graduation present.
 She carried it with her wherever she went.
 I’m pretty sure that’s what Veronica said it was.
 A graduation present, am I right?”

 “Oh yes, the graduation present, I remember,” said Aunt Joyce, putting a comforting hand on his arm.
 “Isn’t that touching…”

 The golden locket.
 It wasn’t at the bottom of a lake.
 My heart broke, though my expression remained flat and aloof.
 As Aunt Joyce’s eyes drifted over to mine, it became clear to the both of us…Veronica hadn’t forgotten me.